molimkarbalaei/molimkarbalaei/README.md

   langs: ['JavaScript', 'HTML', 'CSS'],
   tools: ['React', 'Redux','Tailwind'],
   experieceYear: 1,
-  background: 'bachelor of civil engineering and master of safety engineering for transport' ,
+  background: 'Bachelor of civil engineering and master of safety engineering for transport' ,
   challenge: 'Improve my knowledge,so, The more the merrier!'
 }
 ```

-- 🔭 I’m working on open source projects sometimes in my free time.
+- 🔭 I’m working on different projects sometimes in my free time.
 - 🌱 I’m currently working on React and Redux.
 - 📫 How to reach me: [Email me](mailto:molim.karbalaei@gmail.com)